yokolet/new-note/algo/sorting_and_searching/2022-09-10-plates-between-candles.md

 - String
 date: 2022-09-10 21:44 +0900
 ---
-## Introduction
-This problem tells us to focus on only indices of `'|'`.
-Then it's easy to think of a binary search solution.
-The tricky part is, candles might there continuously.
-Those should be subtracted.

 ## Problem Description
 > There is a long table with a line of plates and candles arranged on top of it.